playgrdstar/monte_carlo_sim_VAR/README.md

-# Super Simple Primer on Interpolation
+# Primer on Linear Regression

-Super Simple Primer on Interpolation
+Primer on linear regression with statsmodels and scikit-learn